-That’s why I recommend you avoid any hosting provider from EIG umbrella and choosing non EIG hosting services for your site.
-At the end of the article, you will find a list of non EIG hosting companies you can safely use.
+That’s why I recommend you avoid any hosting provider under the EIG umbrella and choosing non EIG hosting services for your site.
+Next, you will find a list of non EIG hosting companies you can use safely.

 EIG Alternatives for Web Hosting

 There are options available for those who are looking for non-EIG web hosting.
-The following independently owned and operated web hosting companies are some of the best options for reliability, price, customer service, and performance.
+The following independently owned and operated web hosting companies are some of the best in terms of reliability, price, customer service, and performance.

-For example, check out DreamHost, a non-EIG, reliable and SSD based web hosting solution.
-Already using them for a couple of years on numerous websites and absolutely satisfied with them.
+For example, check out DreamHost, a non-EIG, reliable, and SSD-based web hosting solution.
+We have already been using them for a couple of years on numerous websites and absolutely satisfied with them.
 Great uptime and support when I need it.
 It’s one of the best non EIG hosting services available.

 Also, with the 90-days money-back guarantee period, you can feel safe with your money.
 My first choice.
 You can also read our DreamHost review.

 SiteGround is a non-EIG hosting solution which positions itself as a company offering high-quality, “well-crafted” hosting solutions.It got more unique developer-oriented features.
 For example, on “GoGeek” plan they do free PCI compliance and free Git & staging areas.
 You can also read our SiteGround review.